Our volunteers save lives.

 Can I use my volunteer time at the Bangor Humane Society to complete a school or court mandated requirement?

-Yes, volunteer hours may be used to fulfill volunteer requirements.
 If you need to fulfill a school or court requirement, please contact our Volunteer & Community Outreach Director Katelyn to discuss availability and restrictions at [email protected]